CREESTL/Phoenix/README.md

 #### Terms

-- `Swap threshold` - the ratio of tokens' prices enough to initialize the swap. (e.g. set swap threshold to `1.5` if you want the swap to happen when USDC is 1.5 times more expensive than USDT of vice versa)
-  - If no value is provided, the default value of `1.5` is used
-- `Swap amount` - the amount of tokens (USDT or USDC depending on the tokens' prices ratio) to swap
-  - If swap amount is 0 then _all user's tokens will be swapped_.
-So between the swaps a user will have his whole balance consisting of either USDT or USDC (**only** if user's balance is less than the _optimal amount_)
-  - If swap amount is _not_ 0 then exactly the provided amount of tokens will be swapped
-  - Swap amount _can not_ be a negative integer
-- `Max price change` - how much can a price of deposited token change after the deposit (_in percents_)
-  - If the expected price of the token changes for more than [max price change %], the swap would be cancelled
-  - Max price change _should_ be a positive integer
-  - If no value is provided, the default value of `1%` is used
 - `Gas price multiplier` - how many times to increase the default gas price
   - The higher the multiplier, the higher the gas price of the transaction, the faster the transaction gets mined and included into the block
   - Multiplier _should_ be a positive integer